11 of the Best Places for Vegan Junk Food

 What: Drool-Worthy Doughnuts

-Why: The Aussie doughnut company that made a major splash when it launched on our shores last year not only makes delicious, creative doughnuts but they also do plenty of vegan flavours too.
-The menu is always changing but currently features options like but not limited to Cornelius Fudge (chocolate vegan glaze, topped with vegan brownies and toasted hazelnuts), Fairy Godmother (vegan butter cream with 100’s and 1000’s) and The Handbook favourite, Sia Later (vegan red velvet doughnut with a buttercream frosting and freeze-dried raspberries).
+Why: The Aussie doughnut company that made a major splash when it launched on our shores a few years ago not only makes delicious, creative doughnuts but they also do plenty of vegan flavours too.
+The menu is always changing but currently features options like but not limited to Cornelius Fudge (chocolate vegan glaze, topped with vegan brownies and toasted hazelnuts), Ice Ice Bae Bae (vanilla buttercream, dark chocolate cookie pieces, chocolate chip cookie dough and chocolate chips) and The Handbook favourite, Sia Later (vegan red velvet doughnut with a buttercream frosting and freeze-dried raspberries).

 Where: 96 Shaftesbury Avenue, Soho, W1D 5EB